skip to Main Content

 Again in 2023 the tournament was moved from June/July to Jan/Feb 2024.
 The reason this time was due to the weather concerns in the Ivory Coast in the summer months, although, surely this would have been known when the tournament was awarded in the first place?

-The permanent move to the summer months from 2025 is hoped to revive the fortunes of the expanded tournament.
-Organisers believe that moving to the summer in odds numbered years will create a better showcase for the event at a time when domestic leagues are finished and there is little other international football on.
-Whether AFCON actually does stay in the summer permanently remains to be seen.
-There are some African nations that cannot host in the summer due to the heat and the wet season, so expect at some point it may move back to the winter for specific hosts.
+If the Club World Cup fails (and it probably won’t because of the money it will generate) then a permanent move to the summer months would revive the fortunes of the expanded AFCON tournament.
+Organisers believe that moving to the summer in odds numbered years would create a better showcase for the event at a time when domestic leagues are finished and there is little other international football on.
+Whether AFCON actually does stay in the summer permanently remains to be seen, right now it looks unlikely.

 Prize Money And Trophies